mmcgov/mmg_data_science_handbook/mmg_datascience_notebook.md

 `Python main.py batch run_main`<br>

 The process this line starts is as follows:<br>
-•	It first runs the main.py file in the home directory of the docker where the click commands are stored.
+•	It first runs the main.py file in the home directory of the docker where the click commands are stored.<br>
-•	It then goes into app/commands and runs run_main from the code_commands.py script
+•	It then goes into app/commands and runs run_main from the code_commands.py script<br>
-•	The run_main function then runs the main function inside the Code folder
+•	The run_main function then runs the main function inside the Code folder<br>
-•	This final main function runs the project code.
+•	This final main function runs the project code.<br>

 ##### App/Commands